terraform-aws-modules/terraform-aws-eventbridge/README.md

   create = false # to disable all resources

-  create_bus         = false  # to control creation of the EventBridge Bus and related resources create_rule        = false  # to control creation of EventBridge Rules and related resources create_targets     = false  # to control creation of EventBridge Targets and related resources create_archives    = false  # to control creation of EventBridge Archives create_permissions = false  # to control creation of EventBridge Permissions create_role        = false  # to control creation of the IAM role and policies required for EventBridge
+  create_bus              = false  # to control creation of the EventBridge Bus and related resources create_rule             = false  # to control creation of EventBridge Rules and related resources create_targets          = false  # to control creation of EventBridge Targets and related resources create_archives         = false  # to control creation of EventBridge Archives create_permissions      = false  # to control creation of EventBridge Permissions create_role             = false  # to control creation of the IAM role and policies required for EventBridge create_connections      = false  # to control creation of EventBridge Connection resources create_api_destinations = false  # to control creation of EventBridge Destination resources

   attach_cloudwatch_policy       = false
   attach_ecs_policy              = false